Building an AI platform: Key principles and lessons learned

 - Discover the knowledge graph builder system—how to create and maintain large knowledge graph at scale

-Moty Fania is a principal engineer for big data analytics at Intel IT and the CTO of the Advanced Analytics Group, which delivers big data and AI solutions across Intel.
-With over 15 years of experience in analytics, data warehousing, and decision support solutions, Moty leads the development and architecture of various big data and AI initiatives, such as IoT systems, predictive engines, online inference systems, and more.
-Moty holds a bachelor’s degree in economics and computer science and a master’s degree in business administration from Ben-Gurion University of the Negev.
+Moty Fania is a principal engineer and the CTO of the Advanced Analytics group at Intel, which delivers AI and Big Data solutions across Intel.
+Moty has rich experience in ML engineering, analytics, data warehousing, and decision support solutions.
+He led the architecture work and development of various AI and big data initiatives such as IoT systems, predictive engines, online inference systems, and more.

 For conference registration information and customer service